Kash’s Corner: The ‘Confidential Human Sources’ Sham | Special Episode With Guest-Host Lee Smith

 Let me just jump in to the guy who told them he was lying.

-He said he'd been exaggerating.
+Yeah, he said he'd been exaggerating.

-And um, well, I mean, of course, the FBI at that point kept investigating Donald Trump.
+And, well, I mean, of course, the FBI at that point kept investigating Donald Trump.

-They would have Carter Page under a foreign intelligence surveillance act warrant.
+They would have Carter Page under a Foreign Intelligence Surveillance Act warrant.

 The last renewal was at the end of June.

-So it's it's it's pretty astonishing.
+So it's pretty astonishing.

-And that's what really s stood out for most of the people who were going through this new filing.
+And that's what really stood out for most of the people who were going through this new filing.

-That was the the sucker or the patsy.
+That was the sucker or the Patsy.

 He's doing the same thing with the Danchenko trial.

-as was Christopher Steele, because in fact the FBI had outsourced their lies, right, to contractors, some of whom they wound up paying, we now find out, like Igor Danchenko.
+as was Christopher Steele, because in fact, the FBI had outsourced their lies, right, to contractors, some of whom they wound up paying, we now find out, like Igor Danchenko.

-But I think a lot of people are wondering is John Durham ever going to turn his attention to the FBI?
+But I think a lot of people are wondering, is John Durham ever going to turn his attention to the FBI?

 Or who knows?